Travel Back in Time at the Eeriest Ghost Towns in the West

 Getty / suesmith2

 Here they stand, on this high Wyoming plain where the Wind River Range is a shadow in the north—the old stamp mill, the Miner’s Exchange Saloon, the South Pass Hotel—rough-hewn mementos of those few years when South Pass City was a place that might make you rich.
 In 1867, The Chicago Times reported, “The mines near South Pass are still drawing a large number… their richness is undoubted.”
 The busiest of the mines was the Carissa, for which the 1890s saloon (still standing) was named.
 Today, decades of restoration work have made this one of the most authentic ghost towns in the West.
-Tour the town’s interpretive center (a former dance hall), buy penny candy and dirt to “pan for gold” at Smith-Sherlock General Store, or book a stay at the nearby Miner’s Delight B&B in Atlantic City, which occasionally offers a “night shift” tour of the old gold mine accompanied by a scotch tasting.
+Tour the town’s interpretive center (a former dance hall) and the Smith-Sherlock General Store, or book a stay at the nearby Miner’s Delight Inn in Atlantic City, which occasionally offers a “night shift” tour of the old gold mine accompanied by a scotch tasting.

 St. Elmo, CO